AlexKoukoulas2074245K/GoodBoy/README.md

 # GoodBoy
 Game Boy Emulator written in C++ & SDL2.
 Sound is supported too, although the bulk of the work was taken by a PR of another emulator (https://github.com/Dooskington/GameLad/pull/111)

+Latest release (windows only binaries for now) can be found here https://github.com/AlexKoukoulas2074245K/GoodBoy/releases/

 # Emulation Testing
 Passes all cpu instruction & instruction timing blargg tests, as well as the PPU acid-2 test.